lisaong/stackup-workshops/pi-dotnetcore/projects/monit-hackernews/README.md

 ### Client

-The console client can be used to subscribe to the SignalR feed, and display the latest headlines.

-An ASCII QR code is generated for the post url.
+The console client can be used to subscribe to the SignalR feed, and display the latest headlines, with the top comment and a QR code for the URL.

 From a command prompt: